February 14, 2023

 This post will focus on the most common causes of back pain on the bike:

-Handlebar position relative to the saddle
+• Handlebar position relative to the saddle

-Posture
+• Posture

-Seat height is one of the most common causes of back pain and luckily is one of the easiest adjustments to make.
+Saddle height is one of the most common causes of back pain and luckily is one of the easiest adjustments to make.
 Simply ensuring your saddle is in the correct position can go a long way to prevent back pain.

-An excessively tall saddle can add strain through the posterior chain as the rider overreaches through the bottom of the pedal stroke, thereby pulling on the low back.
+• An excessively tall saddle can add strain through the posterior chain as the rider overreaches through the bottom of the pedal stroke, thereby pulling on the low back.

 Saddle height is one of the first things to check

-Solution: Ensure proper seat height
+Solution: Ensure proper saddle height

-Ensuring your seat height is within the proper range is the easiest way to begin to tackle back pain.To check your saddle height use MyVeloFit and specifically review your knee angle as well as the fore/aft recommendations.
-A higher knee angle signals a lower saddle and a lower knee angle signals a higher seat*.
-We almost universally recommend starting with your seat on the low end of the range (resulting in a higher knee angle) and then progressing from there.
+A higher knee extension angle signals a lower effective saddle height and a lower knee angle signals a higher saddle*.
+We almost universally recommend starting with your saddle on the low end of the range (resulting in a higher knee angle) and then progressing up from there.
 This is especially true if you are having back issues.

-Cause: Handlebar Height
+Handlebar Height

-Having too much handlebar drop can often result in pain in the low back due to excess spinal flexion.
+• Having too much handlebar drop can often result in pain in the low back due to excess spinal flexion.

-While spinal flexion may be correct, having a tight posterior chain may mean excess handlebar drop puts a strain on back resulting in aches and pains.
+• While spinal flexion may be correct, having a tight posterior chain may mean excess handlebar drop puts a strain on back resulting in aches and pains.

-Handlebars too high can result in compression of the spine and is typically felt in the low back area and is relieved by switching to the drops or bending the elbows.
+• Handlebars too high can result in compression of the spine and is typically felt in the low back area and is relieved by switching to the drops or bending the elbows.

 Handlebar height is a common cause of back pain while cycling